OctoD/entity-decorators/README.md

 This is a class decorator, enforces a strict validation upon class members

+#### ToArrayOf

+This is a member decorator which converts an array of values to another one

 #### ToBoolean

 This is a member decorator which converts a value to it's bitwise value